Open all

 Worthing and

 Hove; external applicants need to put their names down by Year 5, and the growing popularity of the school means if you’re not quick off the mark, you’ll miss out.
 The school is selective, and entrance is via its own entrance test which is a similar format to ISEB taken in the autumn of Year 6.
-Assessment days involve collaborations and conundrums and while there is an academic focus, Mr Oliver stresses they are also looking for pupils with ‘human qualities, kindness and those with an ethical edge’.
-He describes the school as ‘marvellously exhausting’ and getting stuck in is a prerequisite, so admissions isn’t all about high scores on tests.
+Assessment days involve collaborations and conundrums and while there is an academic focus, the school stresses they are also looking for pupils with ‘human qualities, kindness and those with an ethical edge’.
+Getting stuck in is a prerequisite, so admissions isn’t all about high scores on tests.

-At 16+ the school takes another 45-50 stonkingly strong students (a sizeable majority are girls arriving from single-sex day schools).
+At 16+ the school takes another 50-60 stonkingly strong students (a popular option for girls arriving from single-sex schools).
 Sixth form places are in high demand – there’s a ratio of more than three students applying for every available spot.

 Academics and destinations